Code-Institute-Submissions/marco-deb/TESTING.md

 Footer image.
 ![Footer](assets/readme-images/footer.png)

 - There’s no link to the download page on this website because the user is supposed to receive a link to this page after they have filled in their name and email address in the download meditation section.
-See the images below.

 - From the navbar the visitor can navigate to three different product pages.
 Courses, Books and Meditations.
 From these pages the visitor can find all the products that this website has to offer.